citelao/cse132-site/_assignments/02-colorizer.md

 	1. Use the circuit from above, but instead of pulling from the `5V` pin on your Arduino, pull from a PWM pin (marked with a `~` on your board).
 	2. Write a simple program (using `analogWrite()` and `delay()`) to gradually fade your LED from on to off.

-	This should be more than enough to get you started reading ciruit diagrams.
+	This should be more than enough to get you started reading circuit diagrams.

 	</aside>